ray-project/ray/doc/source/fault-tolerance.rst

 Machine and Process Failures
 ----------------------------

-Currently, each **local scheduler** and each **plasma manager** send heartbeats to a **monitor** process.
-If the monitor does not receive any heartbeats from a given process for some duration of time (about ten seconds), then it will mark that process as dead.
-The monitor process will then clean up the associated state in the Redis servers.
-If a manager is marked as dead, the object table will be updated to remove all occurrences of that manager so that other managers don't try to fetch objects from the dead manager.
-If a local scheduler is marked as dead, all of the tasks that are marked as executing on that local scheduler in the task table will be marked as lost and all actors associated with that local scheduler will be recreated by other local schedulers.
+Each **raylet** (the scheduler process) sends heartbeats to a **monitor** process.
+If the monitor does not receive any heartbeats from a given raylet for some period of time (about ten seconds), then it will mark that process as dead.

 Lost Objects
 ------------